ECrownofFire/ecf/README.md

     * Deny non-HTTPS traffic

 So that ECF is reasonably useable, I'd like to add the following as well:
+* Track read/unread posts (needs backend)
 * Banning people for a given length of time (needs backend)
 * Listing all users, sorting by various fields (partially done, needs sorting)
+* Searching (needs backend)
     * List all posts by a user
-* Searching (needs backend)
 * Refreshing sessions
 * Pinning threads

 The following may happen at some point, but I'm unsure about them:
 * Markdown for posts (could be done with clientside JS)
-* Using Argon2 for password hashing instead of PBKDF2

 And these would be nice to eventually get:
 * Events calendar
 * Announcements
-* Track read/unread posts
 * Replying to posts
+* Email notifications for posts/replies/threads/forums/PMs

 ### Requirements
 Erlang/OTP 20